top of page

 Cercestis mirabilis

 Cercestis mirabilis, also known as the African Embossed Plant, is an exotic aroid that captivates with its unique, textured foliage and climbing nature.
-Native to the tropical rainforests of West and Central Africa, this rare plant can reach impressive heights of up to 10 meters in its natural environment.
-However, when grown indoors, it remains a compact and manageable size, making it a perfect addition to any houseplant collection.
-Its striking juvenile leaves are variegated with intricate white patterns, creating a fern-like appearance that gradually changes as the plant matures.
+Native to the tropical rainforests of West and Central Africa, this rare plant can reach up to 10 meters in its natural environment.
+Indoors, it remains compact, making it a perfect houseplant.
+Its striking juvenile leaves feature intricate white variegation, resembling a fern-like appearance that changes as it matures.

 Cercestis mirabilis Care Tips